11th Armored Division (United States): Combat chronicle

 The division acted as spearhead of a wedge into the enemy line, and its junction with the First Army at Houffalize, Belgium, 16 January 1945, created a huge trap.
-This action gave the division it's nickname "Thunderbolt" for its rapid advance into the battle.
+This action gave the division its nickname "Thunderbolt" for its rapid advance into the battle.
 After the liquidation of the Bulge, the Siegfried Line was pierced, Lützkampen falling 7 February, Grosskampenberg on the 17th, and the key point, Roscheid, 20 February.

 After a brief rest, the division crossed the Prum and Kyll Rivers, taking Gerolstein and Nieder Bettingen against violent opposition.
 Andernach and Brohl fell 9 March, in the sweep to the Rhine.
 In the swing southward to clear the Saar-Moselle-Rhine pocket, the Moselle River was crossed at Bullay and the Worms Airport captured, 21 March.

 After rest and maintenance, the division drove across the Rhine at Oppenheim, took Hanau and Fulda, and headed for the Thuringian Forest, reaching Oberhof, 3 April.
 The offensive raced through Bavaria, Coburg falling on the 10th, Bayreuth on the 14th.

 Forward elements of the 11th Armored Division advance into Wernberg in Germany on 22 April 1945 (U.S. Army photo).

 In the final drive, the division crossed the Regen river, 24 April, overran Grafenau and Freyung, and plunged toward the Danube, seizing Rohrbach, Neufelden, and Zwettl.
 The enemy put up its last significant resistance along the approaches to Linz, Austria, but the 11th entered that city, 5 May.
 Pushing onward, elements contacted Soviet forces, 8 May, the first unit of the Third Army, to meet the Soviet Red Army.

 An M8 Greyhound armored car of the 11th Division entering the Mauthausen concentration camp in Austria on 6 May 1945.

 On 5 May 1945, elements of the division liberated the Mauthausen concentration camp.

-The war in Europe officially ended on V-E Day, 8 May, with a separate Soviet surrender the next day.
+The war in Europe officially ended on V-E Day, 8 May, with a separate surrender to the Soviet forces the next day.
 The division was placed on occupational duty until it was disbanded on 31 August 1945.